ComposableFi/composable/rfcs/0010-define-calculations-of-existential-deposit.md

 It should be updated as follows:

-  1. **If a asset ratio is defined for an asset in Asset Registry or as a well-known asset, calculate the standard ED as defined by this document.**
+  1. **If an asset ratio is defined for an asset in Asset Registry or as a well-known asset, calculate the standard ED as defined by this document.**

   3. If no matches are found, return `Balance::MAX` which will prune unknown